 “King taught us that our goal ought to be a society in which all of us are judged not by the color of our skin, in both its literal and metaphorical senses, but by the content of our character,” Mark Heller wrote at Academy of the Lakes, a college-prep school in Land O' Lakes, Fla.
 “That has become, or in very real ways is becoming, ‘The American Way.’”

-"Let us give thanks to God for this true prophet of our times, who taught us how to dream and how to realize those dreams," the Rev. Thomas Rosica said last year of King, writing for Salt and Light Media of Toronto.
-"King embodied the compelling need to live as one, in order to build as one the greatest common good."
+“Let us give thanks to God for this true prophet of our times, who taught us how to dream and how to realize those dreams,” the Rev. Thomas Rosica said of King in 2018, writing for Salt and Light Media of Toronto.
+“King embodied the compelling need to live as one, in order to build as one the greatest common good.”

 Duluth can give thanks, and we can refocus our energies on the legacy of our nation's greatest-ever civil rights leader.
 Just as we do every year.
 There again are opportunities to worship together, break bread together as a community, march side by side through our downtown, and rally for unity at the Duluth Entertainment Convention Center.
 Events this year are today and tomorrow.
 Go to duluthnaacp.org/mlk for details.

 No, it's not always easy to participate.
 Or to remember.
 Or continue the struggle.
 So we can recall what King said: “Our lives begin to end the day we become silent about things that matter.”
 And, “The ultimate measure of a man is not where he stands in moments of comfort and convenience but where he stands at times of challenge and controversy.”